Ashe/Deus_Vult/README.md

 # Deus Vult

+> Please note that I was still learning git with this project and so it's a bit of a mess!

 ## What is this?
 I have a keen interest in making games without using mainstream game enignes, so I have been exploring SDL and SFML recently.
 This project was my first attempt to implement scripting into a game - I wanted to make an engine which could have its data serialised and manipulated with scripts rather than hard code.